 With regards to content, solution-focused content will be more in demand.
 Most of the time, we quickly use a voice search to get an answer for a question.
 So, the most effective content will answer questions about your products that your customers will ask by means of a voice search.

-16. Multichannel Selling Will Be the Way Forward
+13. Multichannel Selling Will Be the Way Forward

 So, to take advantage of consumers’ eagerness to buy directly via other channels than just a store’s site, you should seriously consider listing on marketplaces too.
 Identify the top marketplace for your industry and become a seller there.
 Though, this should be done in addition to your eCommerce site.
-By just listing on these marketplaces, you will ultimately reduce the opportunities for your brand to grow.
+By just listing on these marketplaces, you’ll ultimately reduce the opportunities for your brand to grow.

-17. Influencers Will Become a Valuable Asset
+14. Influencers Will Stay a Valuable Asset

-18. Digital Content Will Become a Requirement
+15. Digital Content Will Become a Requirement

 The pandemic has proven how important online advertising is in today’s day and age.
 With the eCommerce market expanding rapidly, the competition will grow.
 In order to stand out on the web, eCommerce businesses will have to start focusing more and more on innovative advertising content.

-19. Online Sales Will Skyrocket
+18. Online Sales Will Continue to Grow

-Consumers are starting to trust online stores more and improvements in website design means that it is actually convenient to shop online.
+Consumers are starting to trust online stores more and improvements in website design means that it’s actually convenient to shop online.
 While the global COVID-19 pandemic has helped to fuel online sales tremendously, experts anticipate that the positive effect of the pandemic on eCommerce will be long-lasting.

 Wrapping Things Up

-As a result, they have grown to expect personalized experiences and more options.
+As a result, they’ve grown to expect personalized experiences and more options.
 After all, if you have the means to improve the online shopping experience for your target audience, why shouldn’t you?
-Staying up to speed with the latest developments in eCommerce trends can be hard work, but by making the effort you business will stand out in the saturated industry.
+Staying up to speed with the latest developments in eCommerce trends can be hard work, but by making the effort your business will stand out in the saturated industry.